Rebecca Morris: Work

-Morris's artistic process may be characterized as casual, fluid and spontaneous.
-Inspired by craft and decoration, Morris explores the idiosyncrasy and imperfection of the artist’s hand.
+Through her paintings, Morris explores the idiosyncrasy and imperfection of the artist’s hand.
 "I was always interested in creating systems and plan-type drawings." she said in a 2014 interview.
 "As a child, I drew floor plans of split-level houses, and plans for cities and towns.
-I also drew imaginary family trees, which were based on a grid-like system, but they featured cat families instead of people families."
+I also drew imaginary family trees, which were based on a grid-like system, but they featured cat families instead of people families.
+I became interested in the grid again as an adult, when I was shifting from making realist paintings to abstract ones.
+Going back to the grid, seeing it as a kind of realistic thing, which had implications with the analytical, helped me."
 Morris avoids describing subject matter as she does not want to dictate what interpretations her painted forms may elicit.
 Some of her influences are the physical space of her studio, Raoul De Keyser, Joan Mitchell, James Meyer, and Terry Riley.
-Some compositions are made working flat on the floor, and many include colors that suggest a kind of interior of overlapping paintings, objects, and arrangements of items on a wall.
-Her artistic practice has been likened to Laura Owens's free sense of historical reference, as well as Frank Stella and Richard Tuttle.
+Of her process Morris has stated "I am interested in how a large painting can create a physical experience of protection and containment.
+I think my oil paint to the transparency of watercolor and apply it to canvases as they lay flat on the floor.
+This method allows me to control the paint's liquidity, activating a quick and improvisational way of mark making."